 We've teamed up with Leigh from MGR Music who shows us 5 easy guitar chords that kids and complete beginners will be able to learn easily.
 We also show you 5 easy songs to play using just 3 chords.

 Learning guitar and playing along to great songs doesn’t have to be a huge ordeal.
 There are a few simple songs you can do with some very easy to play chords.
 Even if you’re brand new to guitar, you can start to form some chords into some great songs.

 The title of this lesson says 'Easy Chords for Kids', but don’t worry if you aren’t a kid!
 This is for all guitar players to enjoy!

-This is a great song to start playing along with and it’s a guaranteed singalong at any party, everyone knows this one!
+First up, this is how to play 'Knocking On Heavens Door' by Bob Dylan.
+This is a great song to start playing along with, it's an easy song for children to learn on guitar and it’s a guaranteed singalong at any party when the time is right, everyone knows this one!
 It’s been one of the most covered songs of all time, but this transcription is based off the Bob Dylan version as that is the most structurally simple version of the song.

 The song is made up of a four-bar loop that uses G, D and C. The rhythm is the same for each bar with a quarter note strum on the first, second and third beats and a pair of eighth note strums on the fourth beat.

 HOW TO PLAY TOM PETTY – FREE FALLIN' CHORDS

 Next, we'll show you how to play Free Fallin' by Tom Petty.

 For this track, you will need to put your capo on the 3rd fret.
 This is a very simple song to play because there is not a great deal of strumming, but this song has a rhythm that takes a few attempts to get used to and a fast change from a G to a D chord in the second bar.